msmbaldwin/security-horizontal-copilot/output/secure-azure-container-apps.md

 Container Apps provides unique security capabilities designed specifically for containerized workloads, microservices architectures, and cloud-native applications.

-- **Configure Dapr security components**: When using Dapr integration, implement proper security controls including component access policies, secret scoping, and service-to-service authentication.
-Use Dapr security features to control access to state stores, pub/sub systems, and external services.
-See [Microservice APIs powered by Dapr](/azure/container-apps/dapr-overview).

-- **Implement proper ingress security**: Configure ingress settings with appropriate security controls including client certificate authentication, IP restrictions, and traffic splitting for secure exposure of container applications.
-Use internal ingress for applications that should not be accessible from the internet.
-See [Ingress overview](/azure/container-apps/ingress-overview).

-- **Use container console access controls**: Restrict access to the container console feature to authorized personnel only and monitor console access for security purposes.
-Disable console access in production environments when not required for operational needs.
-See [Container console](/azure/container-apps/container-console).

 - **Configure environment-level security boundaries**: Use Container Apps environments to create security boundaries between different applications and workloads.
 Separate production and non-production environments to prevent unauthorized access and configuration drift.
 See [Environment overview](/azure/container-apps/environment).

 - **Implement proper scaling and resource limits**: Configure appropriate scaling rules and resource limits to prevent resource exhaustion attacks and ensure fair resource allocation among applications.
 Monitor scaling events for unusual patterns that might indicate security issues.
 See [Set scaling rules in Azure Container Apps](/azure/container-apps/scale-app).

-- **Secure revision management**: Use Container Apps revision management with proper controls to ensure secure deployments and rollback capabilities.
-Implement blue-green deployments and traffic splitting for safe application updates without service disruption.
-See [Application lifecycle management in Azure Container Apps](/azure/container-apps/application-lifecycle-management).